 - Will we see increased enforcement action across Europe as one-stop-shop is clarified?

 - Will the ePrivacy Regulation finally get passed?

-About the Authors: Molly Hulefeld is a Privacy Content Analyst with Sentinel.
+About the Authors: Molly Hulefeld is a Privacy Content Analyst with Ethos Privacy.
 Molly entered the world of privacy through the International Association of Privacy Professionals (IAPP), where she worked as Associate Editor for the publications team.
-Now she works to develop Sentinel’s privacy program management technology, Ethos, making it easier for businesses to meet their privacy obligations and develop a culture of privacy.
+Now she works to develop Sentinel’s privacy program management technology, Ethos, making it easier for businesses to meet their obligations and develop a culture of privacy.

-Emily Leach is the privacy content director at Sentinel LLC, overseeing privacy framework analysis and creation for Ethos, Sentinel’s privacy program management technology.
+Emily Leach is the privacy content director at Ethos Privacy, overseeing framework analysis and creation for the company’s privacy program management technology.
 Emily has been working in data privacy for 14 years, spending 11 years at the IAPP as manager of its online resource center and editor of the Privacy Tracker, among other responsibilities.
 Emily holds both CIPP/US and CIPP/E certifications from the IAPP.